 With the lack of qualified drivers causing a shortage for companies across America, the pressure on trucking companies to fill the open jobs becomes acute.
 This shortage forces companies to accept drivers with less experience and hire those that a company may normally not wish to hire.

 The proposed legislation reducing the age of interstate truck drivers to 18 will have some impact on the number of drivers if the legislation is enacted into law.
 Whether those young drivers stick with the profession is another matter.
-While results of the Under 21 Pilot Program of the FMCSA (drivers under 21 with military training), are not in yet, generally, experience is a factor in many truck wrecks.
+While the Under 21 Pilot Program results of the FMCSA (drivers under 21 with military training) are not yet in, generally, experience is a factor in many truck wrecks.

 To put this in perspective, many states, such as Texas, have additional limitations on new drivers, which limitations reduce the number of accidents.
 Putting an 18-year-old inexperienced driver behind the wheel of an 80,000-pound vehicle is probably calculated to increase the number of 18-wheeler accidents in Texas and across the nation.